rdlauer/articles/nativescript/sidekick-debugging/post.md

 # Speed Up Your Development with NativeScript Sidekick Debugging

-With the recent release of [NativeScript Sidekick](https://www.nativescript.org/nativescript-sidekick) 1.0, we unveiled an entirely new set of features and services to help improve your experience developing cross-platform mobile apps with the NativeScript framework.
+With the release of [NativeScript Sidekick](https://www.nativescript.org/nativescript-sidekick), we unveiled an entirely new set of features and services to help improve your experience developing cross-platform mobile apps with the NativeScript framework.
 This week we are diving deep into some of the most valuable features of Sidekick, and today we are going to look at how Sidekick helps you squash 🐛 in your NativeScript apps!

 Have you missed any of the other topics cover so far this week?
 If so take a look: